codio/knowledge/source/common/develop/ide/boxes/terminal.rst

 Terminal Window
 ===============

-You can open a terminal window in a new IDE panel using the menu bar or the icons in the files tree:
+You can open a terminal window in a new IDE panel using the menu bar or the icons in the Filetree:

 - To open from menu bar, click **Tools > Terminal** on the menu bar.